What is a Cleaning Contract?

-The purpose of this type of contract is to make sure that the cleaning service provider and the client are legally bound to fulfill whatever obligations they have agreed upon on one another.
+The purpose of this type of contract is to make sure that the cleaning service provider and the client are legally bound to fulfill whatever obligations they have agreed upon.
 The document contains all of the details concerning how and when the service will be provided and how the client will provide ample compensation.
 Whether it's for house cleaning or commercial cleaning, this type of contract is made to ensure that the parties involved get what they expect.

 How to Create a Cleaning Contract?